Cardiothoracic Imaging

 Dr. Juliana Bueno (DR Program Director and Vice-Chair of Educational Operations)

 We use state of the art equipment for cardiothoracic imaging, including a dual source/dual energy CT and 1.5T and 3T cardiovascular MRI systems.
-The Department of Radiology consists of 54 full-time Clinical Faculty, 13 Research Faculty, 40 Residents and 25 Fellows/Clinical Instructors.
+The Department of Radiology consists of 54 full-time clinical faculty, 13 research faculty, 44 residents and 25 fellows/clinical instructors.

-As a non-match fellowship, our program complies with the timeline established by Society of Chairs of Academic Radiology Departments (SCARD).
+As a non-match fellowship, our program complies with the timeline established by the Society of Chairs of Academic Radiology Departments (SCARD).
+Our program cannot accept applications or offer an opportunity to interview until November 1, 2024.
+Applications may be uploaded to Interfolio, but will not be reviewed until November 1.

 Additional Application Information